 This Columbia Capstone Group project is an election forecasting model originally designed by and updated for the global research firm Ipsos.
 The project seeks to identify the likelihood of an incumbent electoral candidate’s reelection based on contemporary public opinion, macroeconomic conditions, and whether the country is involved in a military dispute.

 This election forecasting project uses election data collected both in the United States and in foreign countries to test and analyze the effectiveness and accuracy of the Ipsos forecasting model.
-An analysis of different models was completed through a review of academic literature and best practice analysis.
+An analysis of different models was completed through a review of academic literature and best practice.
 In places where no polling data exists or weak polling is available, aggregate data from across multiple levels was combined to determine vote share and probability of victory of the incumbent.

 Map 1: Country Coverage of the Election Dataset